soc/scala-lang/documentation/glossary/index.md

 * #### runtime type
 The type of an object at run time.
 To contrast, a [static type](#static-type) is the type of an expression at compile time.
 Most runtime types are simply bare classes with no type parameters.
 For example, the runtime type of `"Hi"` is `String`, and the runtime type of `(x: Int) => x + 1` is `Function1`.
 Runtime types can be tested with `isInstanceOf`.

+* #### SAM type (single abstract method type)
+A trait which can contain multiple methods, but only a single one of them is allowed to be abstract.
+A function literal can be passed wherever a SAM type is expected.
+Examples of SAM types are Scala's `Function` types, the types in `java.util.function`, `Comparable`, `Ordered` and `Runnable`.

 * #### script
 A file containing top level definitions and statements, which can be run directly with `scala` without explicitly compiling.
 A script must end in an expression, not a definition.